Battery-Intelligence-Lab/dtw-cpp/joss/paper.md

 # Comparison

 We have compared our library to two other standard DTW clustering packages, DTAIDistance and TSlearn.
-The datasets used are time series from the UCR Time Series Classification Archive [ref], cosisting of 128 time series datasets with up to 16,800 data series of lengths up to 2,844.
+The datasets used are time series from the UCR Time Series Classification Archive (@UCRArchive2018), cosisting of 128 time series datasets with up to 16,800 data series of lengths up to 2,844.

                                | DTW-C++               || DTAISDistance              || Tslearn  |
 Dataset                        | Time (s) | Memory (MB) | Time (s)      | Memory (MB) | Time (s) | Memory (MB)